 A ceaseless musical experimenter, Perry mystified listeners with his use of found sound and experimental recording techniques.
 Perry buried a microphone at the base of a palm tree to capture an elusive thump, and would often blow smoke into the microphone, supposedly so the cannabis would get into the song.

-Perry’s home-built backyard studio, The Black Ark, built in Jamaica in 1973, served as a kind of mission control for his musical collaborations with artists like Bob Marley and the Whalers and Junior Murvin.
+Perry’s home-built backyard studio, The Black Ark, built in Jamaica in 1973, served as a kind of mission control for his musical collaborations with artists like Bob Marley and the Wailers and Junior Murvin.
 Perry eventually left his home island and spent time in England, the United States and Switzerland at various points in his life.

 He continued to release records frequently, most recently Heavy Rain and Rainford (for his birth name) in 2019.